jaehyoung-choi/mitoPRS/README.md

 - BD_mitoPRS_null (Predicted probability based on Covariate-only Logistic Regression Model)
 - PC 1-5 (First 5 PCs projected based on FRAPOSA-OADP)

-## Checklist
-1. Check PLINK1.90b and PLINK2 paths have been updated in the ./score_mitoPRS.sh bash script file
-2. Check PRSice2 executable and binary are in the folder ~/mitoPRS/PRSice/ folder
-3. Check the 1KG reference data has been downloaded, and added to ~/mitoPRS/ref/ folder
-4. Check your PLINK Binary data has no missing sex code (1 or 2; Phenotype code can be missing)
-5. Check python is executable using "python" in CLI (If it is runnable through "python3", change the bash script directly, or add as alias)
-6. Check bash scripts are executable (e.g. chmod +x *.sh)

 ## Usage
 ```./run_mitoPRS.sh "targetprefix" "outprefix"```